veryalien/mycobit/README.md

 Press and release button A and nothing happens!?
 Actually zero was put in the frst nibble.

 Press and release button A again and one led  will be displayed in the top right-hand corner of the display.
-Now the value one is in the first nibble.
+Now the value 1 is in the first nibble.
 Hold button A down and it will cycle through all 16 values.
 Wow, action!

 Pressing button B will move to the next nibble, it will be highlighted with the cursor.